department-for-transport/.github/CONTRIBUTING.md

 ### Team specifics

 Each team at DfT may have their own naming conventions, templates, and preferences.
-Make sure you are familiar with what is required in the area of work in which you find yourself.
+Make sure you are familiar with what is required in your specific area of work.

 ### Is it clear

-Whether submitting a PR, raising a bug report, or a feature request use clear and concise titles, language, and descriptions.
+Whether submitting a PR, raising a bug report, or a feature request, make sure you are using clear and concise titles, language, and descriptions.

 #### Hopefully this sets the tone of what is expected when using repos at DfT

-If anything is missing from this document raise a feature request or if you have any questions reach out to the Github contacts within the department.
+If anything is missing from this document, please raise a feature request!
+If you have any questions reach out to the Github contacts within the department.